libra/website/docs/move-overview.md

 module EarmarkedLibraCoin {
   import 0x0.LibraCoin;

-  // Wrapper containing a Libra coin and the address of the recipient the coin is earmarked for. resource T {
+  // A wrapper containing a Libra coin and the address of the recipient the coin is earmarked for. resource T {
     coin: R#LibraCoin.T,
     recipient: address
   }

-  // Create a new earked coin with the given `recipient`.
+  // Create a new earmarked coin with the given `recipient`.
   // Publish the coin under the transaction sender's account address. public create(coin: R#LibraCoin.T, recipient: address) {
     let t: R#Self.T;